arq5x/gemini/docs/content/loading.rst

 using a database design that can scale to 1000s of individuals (genotypes too!) makes for a nice, standardized data exploration system.

+Many variant callers set filter flags in the VCF file to flag possible problem variants.
+By default GEMINI will leave these variants in the database during loading but they can be filtered out during the loading step by passing the ``--passonly`` flag to load.

 ================================
 Using multiple CPUS for loading
 ================================